SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Taxonomy of Attack Models

+\paragraphB{Backdoor Attacks} In QML, an attacker can directly modify quantum circuits to embed trigger-dependent malicious functionality as demonstrated by QTrojan~\cite{chu2023qtrojan}, and exploit the training of hybrid classical-quantum neural networks to inject poisoned data and embed triggers~\cite{guo2025backdoor}.

+\paragraphB{Reverse Engineering Attacks (REAs)} In QML, REAs exploit transpiled, hardware-specific circuits to recover the original hardware-agnostic model, including its entanglement structure and trained parameters.
+Prior work shows that gate-pattern analysis, lookup-table reconstruction, and parameter search can recover approximate duplicate of the target QNNs from transpilation artifacts~\cite{Ghosh2024Imitation}, while later approaches use autoencoder-based methods to reduce extraction cost while preserving high functional similarity~\cite{ghosh2025ai}.
+These results identify transpilation artifacts as a distinct leakage channel in QML and highlight model confidentiality as a central concern in cloud-based deployment.

-\paragraphB{Hardware/ Compiler Trojan Attack} Adversaries with privileged access to the transpilation toolchain or backend configuration can implant malicious logic during compilation~\cite{roy2024hardwaretrojans}.
-They modify coupling maps, insert stealthy ancilla-controlled gates, or adjust low-level pulse schedules.
-Such trojans can remain dormant in simulation but activate on real hardware, triggered by specific calibration parameters or device states.
-The result is persistent manipulation of outputs, exfiltration of model parameters, and degradation of hardware reliability, compromising the system’s confidentiality, integrity, and availability.
+\paragraphB{Hardware/ Compiler Trojan Attack} Adversaries with privileged access to the transpilation toolchain or backend can implant malicious logic during compilation~\cite{roy2024hardwaretrojans}.
+By modifying coupling maps, inserting stealthy ancilla-controlled gates, or altering pulse schedules, they can create trojans that remain dormant in simulation but activate on hardware under specific conditions.
+These attacks can manipulate outputs, leak model parameters, and degrade hardware reliability, threatening confidentiality, integrity, and availability.

-\paragraphB{Input Inference Attack} An adversary with access to internal model parameters and gradients can reconstruct sensitive input data from training or inference phases~\cite{Heredge2025}.
-By analyzing the mathematical relationships between parameters and encoded states, the attacker can infer original input features or their internal quantum representations.
-This privacy attack directly violates confidentiality and enables targeted manipulation in downstream tasks.
+\paragraphB{Input Inference Attack} An adversary with access to internal parameters and gradients can reconstruct sensitive inputs from training or inference~\cite{Heredge2025}.
+By exploiting the relationship between model parameters and encoded quantum states, the attacker can recover input features or their internal representations.
+This directly threatens confidentiality and may enable targeted downstream attacks.

-\paragraphB{Pulse-Level Attacks} The pulse-level attack is a covert white-box or supply-chain threat in which an adversary with access to pulse definitions or the low-level control stack (i.e., compromised software development kits, gate-to-pulse mappers, or calibration tooling) tampers with waveform timing, phase, frequency, or amplitude to change hardware behavior without altering the gate-level circuit.
-The attack is deployed by inserting malicious pulse configurations or modifying custom-gate pulse files so that measurements, decoherence rates, or transient transitions are subtly and predictably altered.
-The attacker’s goals include forcing incorrect outcomes, embedding persistent backdoors, leaking quantum state information, or degrading device fidelity for later exploitation~\cite{xu2025security}.
-Such quantum-specific threats compromise confidentiality by leaking state information, integrity by forcing incorrect computations, and availability by destabilizing device performance.